-(a) Members of our group, which means our subsidiaries, our ultimate holding companies and their subsidiaries (including Audley Travel US, Inc.), as we share operations with some members of our group.
+(a) Members of our group, which means our subsidiaries, our ultimate holding companies and their subsidiaries, as we share operations with some members of our group.

-(b) Selected trusted third party business partners (such as the local businesses we partner with in the locations our customers travel to) and service providers (such as Campaign Monitor and Travelport) to perform services related to the contracts we enter into with you.
+(b) Selected trusted third-party business partners (such as the local businesses we partner with in the locations our clients travel to), providers of gifts and technology service providers to perform services related to the contracts we enter into with you.

 (c) Prospective buyers of our business or assets, which may include your personal information.

 (d) Any other third parties if necessary to comply with legal obligations or enforce agreements, for example, we are required to provide airlines with a passenger mobile phone number and email contact details under IATA Resolution 830d for the airline to inform the passenger of any operational difficulties.